os2loop/profile/README.md

 * [`loop_search`](modules/loop_search/README.md)
 * [`loop_search_node`](modules/loop_search_node/README.md)

+Go to `/admin/structure/features/loop_search_db_settings`, check all boxes and click “Revert components”.

-Go to `/admin/appearance/settings/loop` and save settings (you don't have to change anything).
+To make the default search form show up on all pages, go to `/admin/appearance/settings/loop` and save the settings (you don't have to change anything).

+**Note**: After installing a search module you may want to go to `/admin/config/search/search_api` and delete the default search index (the one named “Default node index”) which is not used by Loop.

 #### Miscellaneous